 Our registration process is primarily designed for training participants to sign up and register themselves for training.
 This enable participants to view a record of training attended within their DBTNZ account.
 Also, for training where an application is required, we need to ensure the person is submitting their own details so we can determine their suitability.

-Unless the invoice has already been paid, you can log in to your account, go to the training page, click the 'Your details' tab and change the invoice details.
+Unless the invoice has already been paid, you can log in to your account, go to the training page, click the 'Your details' tab and change some invoice details (eg workplace details).
 Then if you click the 'download your invoice' link the new version will have those details.

 Banks may use a range of payment codes and systems.
 You can view this BNZ page for more suggestions.

 NOTE: Banks charge us an international payment fee of NZ$25.
 Please add this amount to all international payments.

 When the training has been completed and the account paid, participants can download a PDF record of attendance.
 This will summarize the training and record your level of completion.
 Log in to our site.
 From the ‘Training’ menu go to the ‘Your Training’ page.
 Click the ‘Download your training attendance record’ link for the completed training.